How much is your case worth?Get a free case evaluation

-Once you obtain the records, your first task is to look at the ER “History and Physical” records, if there are any, and then to search your stack of records for any typewritten reports.
+Once the medical records for car accident claims have come in, your first task is to look at the ER History and Physical records, if there are any, and then to search your stack of records for any typewritten reports.
 Ignore all handwritten notes for now.
-For example, “Discharge Summaries” and “Consult Reports” are invaluable because they quickly summarize the case and point out where you will need to look next.
+For example, Discharge Summaries and Consult Reports are invaluable because they quickly summarize the case and point out where you will need to look next.
 Be aware that a discharge summary may simply refer to a patient being discharged from one unit in the hospital—such as the emergency room (ER) or intensive care unit (ICU)—and transferred to floor care or some other unit within the same hospital.
 So, there may be more than one discharge summary for the same patient.

 Less obviously, objective is an x-ray of the neck that shows a “loss of cervical lordosis” or a “straightening of the cervical curve.”
 The cervical spinal column in the neck has a natural curve and a loss of this curve may show that the neck was going into muscle spasm and thereby caused the neck to involuntarily straighten.

-“Spasm” is the involuntary tightening of muscles and is frequently associated with strain/sprain type injuries and pain.
+Spasm is the involuntary tightening of muscles and is frequently associated with strain/sprain type injuries and pain.
 Healthcare practitioners, such as chiropractors and physical therapists, are trained to feel muscle spasms when they examine a patient.
 In particular, if you see a notation of an asymmetric spasm, this might be a more reliable objective finding.
 For example, try tensing the muscles of just one side of the back of your neck and you will realize just how hard it would be to fabricate such a finding.

-You should now look through the records for whatever radiology reports are available.
+Next, look through the records for whatever radiology reports are available.
 Fortunately, these are almost always typewritten and easy to read.
-Look for keywords such as “acute” which indicate that the injury happened during the car crash.
+Look for keywords such as “acute,” which indicate that the injury happened during the car crash.
 When looking at a spinal CT or MRI scan report, look for terms that indicate that the nerves are pinched, such as with an “impingement,” or that something is rubbing up against the nerves as when something is “effaced.”
 Disc bulges or protrusions are obvious, but also look for less obvious things, such as an “annular fissure” or a “torn annulus.”
 A simple annular tear may not seem like much, but this tear in the spinal disc can be quite painful and very difficult to treat.
 A finding of an annular tear is something to bring up with your neurology expert for a further opinion.

-Much less reliable will be the intake notes as to how the incident happened.
+Much less reliable will be the personal injury records intake notes as to how the incident happened.
 For a vehicle collision, the doctor will want to know the patient’s initial symptoms during the crash but will not be concerned with who was at fault.
 It is still worthwhile to look for in the intake records, particularly if there is no police report, to at least get the plaintiff’s recollection of events close to the time of the incident.
 However, be forewarned that the caregivers who do follow-up care will frequently just quote the intake notes, along with any inaccuracies, when beginning their own chart notes.

 Look for things that may require follow-up care.
 For example, “ORIF” is simply jargon for “open reduction internal fixation” surgery to repair a broken bone using surgical screws.
 So, in that instance you would continue to search the typewritten records to see if there is anything about how long the cast (if any) was in place, if a course of physical therapy was started after the cast was removed, and if there were any adverse reactions to the surgical screws.
 It would not be too unusual to have to remove some of the surgical hardware if it was causing inflammation or some other sort of problem.
 There should be some indication of such inflammation in the follow-up reports if it existed.

-While reading the typewritten or even handwritten notes, look for abbreviations which may easily indicate what is being referred to.
-For example, “C/O” in the “History and Physical” notes is shorthand for “complaining of.”
+While reading the typewritten or even handwritten notes, look for abbreviations which may indicate what is being referred to.
+For example, “C/O” in the History and Physical notes is shorthand for “complaining of.”
 What follows will immediately summarize the patient’s complaints as they existed at that time.
-Similarly, a number “2” with what looks like a degree symbol after it stands for “secondary to.”
-In other words, for example, neck pain “secondary to” a car accident simply means that the onset of neck pain happened after a car accident.
+Similarly, a number 2 with what looks like a degree symbol after it stands for “secondary to.”
+For example, neck pain “secondary to” a car accident simply means that the onset of neck pain happened after a car accident.

 Other abbreviations refer to frequency, such as when an ordered medicine is to be given.
-QID means four times a day; TID means three times a day; BID means twice daily, and PRN means that the medication, such as pain medicine, is to be taken as often as needed for pain control.
+QID means four times a day; TID means three times a day; BID means twice daily, and PRN means that the medication, including pain medicine, is to be taken as often as needed for pain control.
 “PO” means that the medication is to be given orally.
 A small “c” with a line over it means “with” and a small “s” with a line over it means “without.”
 Remember that medical records use scientific terminology, so a small triangle means “change,” and not “defendant,” as it would in law.

 Ordinarily, you can just ignore the reams of laboratory data that will inevitably accompany a patient’s records.
 However, if for some reason a particular lab value, such as blood sugar (glucose), is important to the case, there will usually be a guideline as to what “normal” values should be.
 Find these normal values at the top or bottom of the page, or sometimes on a separate page, and then just go back and look at what the actual measured values were.

-If you run into an unfamiliar medication or medical condition while reviewing the records, do not be afraid to “Google” it.
+If you run into an unfamiliar medication or medical condition while reviewing the records, do not be afraid to use Google.
 We have available to us wonderful and instant access to a whole range of medical knowledge, if we simply take a few minutes to research it on the internet.
 Looking up a condition, such as “carpal tunnel,” may not make you an instant expert, but you will at least know whether or not it can be caused by trauma.

-Dealing with handwritten notes
+Dealing with Handwritten Notes

-For example, go back now and pay particular attention to the “patient history” section of the ER and consultation reports.
+Now, go back and pay particular attention to the Patient History section of the ER and consultation reports.
 If there is any indication of pre-existing chronic pain or a previous accident, for example, there may be more records from other care providers that you will need to subpoena before you can contact your expert or complete the Judicial Counsel Form Interrogatory responses.
-Also, be sure to pay attention to the “current medications” section of the ER or “History and Physical” records.
+Also, be sure to pay attention to the current medications section of the ER or History and Physical records.
 If the patient was already on narcotic pain medication, for example, there may be a pre-existing problem which you are not aware of.

 In the example above of carpal tunnel, you would have found from your “Google” search that this is a syndrome that frequently comes on slowly over time from repetitive use of the wrist—such as when typing—rather than from a traumatic event.
-So, you would now need to search the records for complaints of “paresthesias” (unusual sensation such as numbness) in the hands before the incident.
+So, you would now need to search the records for complaints of paresthesias (unusual sensation such as numbness) in the hands before the incident.
 You might need to subpoena previous records to find out if the carpal tunnel was caused by work and not by the incident.